Bellator 284

 Bellator 284: Gracie vs. Yamauchi was a mixed martial arts event produced by Bellator MMA that took place on August 12, 2022, at Sanford Pentagon in Sioux Falls, South Dakota, United States.

 Background

-The main event will feature a battle of submission specialists, with Neiman Gracie taking on Goiti Yamauchi.
-In his last bout, Neiman fought a five-round war against Logan Storley, where he lost the close bout via split decision.
-Yamauchi has won back-to-back fights, winning his debut at welterweight against Levan Chokheli in his last bout.
+The event marked the promotion's third visit to Sioux Falls and first since Bellator 265 in August 2021.

+The event was headlined by a welterweight bout between Neiman Gracie and Goiti Yamauchi.

 A bantamweight bout between Josh Hill and Matheus Mattos was scheduled for this event.
 However, Mattos pulled out due to a knee injury requiring knee surgery and was replaced by Marcos Breno.

 A featherweight bout between Ilias Bulaid and Weber Almeida was scheduled to this event.
-However in July, the bout was scrapped due to unknown reasons.
+However in July, the bout was scrapped for unknown reasons.